stephennimmo/ocp4-upi-install/README.md

 # Start the Bootstrap VM

 From the services node, start the virtual machine.
+You will need to be logged in to the UI of the server.
+Run the command below, then open the Virtual Machine Manager, select the VM to open.

-`virt-install --name=bootstrap --vcpus=4 --ram=8192 --disk path=/var/lib/libvirt/images/bootstrap.qcow2,size=120,bus=virtio --os-variant rhel8.0 --network bridge=br0,model=virtio --boot menu=on --cdrom /ocp/downloads/installer.iso`
+`virt-install --name=bootstrap --vcpus=4 --ram=8192 --disk path=/nfs/libvirt/images/bootstrap.qcow2,size=120,bus=virtio --os-variant rhel8.0 --network bridge=br0,model=virtio --boot menu=on --cdrom /ocp/downloads/installer.iso`

 Once booted, press tab on the boot menu and append the following to the end of the boot options.